-So earlier this year when I heard about the 100 Hours Unplugged Challenge—a call to action for people to trade screen time for family time and go outdoors together—a river trip seemed like the perfect way to take my family into the wilderness and offline.
+So when I heard about a “100 hours unplugged” challenge—a call to action for people to trade screen time for family time and go outdoors together—a river trip seemed like the perfect way to take my family into the wilderness and offline.

 In just five days of being off the grid with my family, I was not only reminded that rafting has been in my blood for nearly four decades, but also the profound value of disconnecting.
-Here are a few things I learned by going 100 hours unplugged:
+Here are a few things I learned:

 1) Syncing up family rhythms brings us closer

 Nyla and I wake up at the same time on the first morning being on the river.
 We exchange smiles and good mornings and then she rolls out of the hammock and asks, “Is Poppy up?”

 “I don’t know,” I tell her, but we decide to go look for him and our other new friends.

 We make our way to the river.
 It’s moving quick, rushing between stands of invasive tamarisk trees.
 We see sand waves oscillating, moving up and down the muddy river, breaking and building as the sun climbs up toward the horizon.
 The oars, dry bags, coolers, and carabiners make a soft chorus, rubbing and clanging on the boats.
 It’s a beautiful moment.
 And we have nothing “more important” to do.
 We mull about, hunting together for coffee and hot chocolate, enjoying each other’s company in the still, early morning.